Kubernetes single Pod driver

 Requirements for the provisioned resources

-All resources need to be deployed in a single namepsace, specified as a template argument (see below).
+All resources need to be deployed in a single namespace, specified as a template argument (see below).

-While multiple Kubernetes Deployment objects may be defined, exactly one Deployment must have the label
+While multiple Kubernetes StatefulSet objects may be defined, exactly one StatefulSet must have the label

-- The status of the Deployment is used to determine whether the Preevy environment is ready.
+- The status of the StatefulSet is used to determine whether the Preevy environment is ready.

-- The first container of the Deployment spec is used for copying files, and so it must have the
+- The first container of the StatefulSet spec is used for copying files, so it must have the

 The Docker server must also be listening on the unix socket path